-Gatlinburg’s Trolley System is the fifth-largest mass transit system in the state of Tennessee and serves the 4,000 residents and 12 million visitors to the Gatlinburg area on a daily basis.
+Gatlinburg’s Trolley System serves the 3,700 residents and 12 million visitors to the Gatlinburg area on a daily basis.

 The Trolley System was established in 1980 with a fleet of six trolleys.
 Today, there are over 20 Trolleys, which service Gatlinburg and surrounding areas.

 Riders can board a Trolley at any stop in the Gatlinburg area for safe and efficient transportation to their destination along each of the two routes which serve the City and the Yellow route which serves the Arts and Crafts Community during specific periods of the year.